Always, and maybe now more than ever, we need each other.

 Morgan Vance, LCSW on ethically navigating complex case collaboration with colleagues.

-Open to fully licensed clinicians, currently seeing clients, who have been in practice several years and who are committed to: use of self as clinician and working with implicitly held biases.
+Open to clinicians currently seeing clients, who are committed to: use of self as clinician and working with implicitly held biases.

 Tuition: $1,500